 Hopefully you have a partner that loves you and will help you through this dire time.
 If not, get your check book out and call someone.
 You will need someone to aid you with hot tea, soup, cough drops, locating the one item that you desperately need at all times, water.

 It is important to eat even if tiny portions.
-Although you clearly may not want to eat anything because you may feel like your on the fast train to your final destination.
+Although you clearly may not want to eat anything because you may feel like a passenger on the fast train to the final destination.
 Yes, even good food tastes awful.
-Eat anyway it is about fuel for your body not a tasting event.
+Eat anyway it is about fuel for the body not a tasting event.

-You will need a caretaker.
-Basically anyone that will remind you to drink water and force you to eat even though food is the last thing that you may want.
+A caregiver is imperative.
+Basically anyone that will remind you to drink water and force you to eat even though food is the last thing on the mind.
 Good idea to hide any guns or sharp objects, no point in tempting anyone.
 Three weeks of flipping flu takes its toll on everyone.

 Suggestions for surviving when Flipping Flu Comes Calling